MathIsimple

 Wrong.
 It needs to go up 100%.

 This is the one you'll use 90% of the time.
-You have an old value (last year's salary) and a new value (this year's salary).
-You want to know if you should celebrate or cry.
+You've got an old value (last year's rent) and a new value (this year's rent).
+You want to know if you should negotiate or start packing.

 The Formula

 The Trap: Always divide by the OLD value.
-If you divide by the new one, you're calculating a margin, not a change.
+Divide by the new one and you're calculating a margin, not a change.
+Year-over-year comparisons, basis points in finance, relative change in science — they all anchor to the original number.

 But $500 is 100% of your current $500 balance.